 - Secure storage of sensitive data

 Let’s take a closer look at what makes a good charity website!

-How to Set Up a Charity Website to Increase Fundraising
+How to Create a Nonprofit Website to Increase Fundraising

-When you look at it this way, it is reasonable to take the following steps when creating websites for nonprofit organizations:
+When you look at it this way, it is reasonable to take the following steps for nonprofit website development:

 1. Make your mission clear